Skip to Content

 To this day nine guilds including blacksmiths, farmworkers, carpenters, tailors, greengrocers etc. parade through the city, each carrying a huge wooden column with coloured ribbons on top, representing a candle stick.
 It takes 8-10 men to carry this 100 kilo candle, at the same time walking, singing and dancing in a procession through the city.
 Everybody joins in with this fantastic celebration which ends in the evening when wooden candles are ceremoniously placed at the church of Santa Maria.

-My thanks for this guest post to Astrid Ruffhead who after growing up in Sweden, arrived in London in the late 1970s, first working for the Swedish Tourist Board and later for VisitDenmark.
-She has also owned her own PR company, The Travel Gallery PR and a second passion is hotels.
-She lives in North London and is today working as a freelance travel and antiques blogger/dealer.
-Contact Astrid at: [email protected] or [email protected]
+About the author: My thanks for this guest post to Astrid Ruffhead who after growing up in Sweden, arrived in London in the late 1970s, first working for the Swedish Tourist Board and later for VisitDenmark.

 More things to see in Sardinia